About Crisis Group

 Afghanistan, Algeria, Armenia, Azerbaijan (including Nagorno - Karabakh), Bangladesh, Bosnia and Herzegovina, Burkina Faso, Burundi, Cameroon, Central African Republic, China/Japan, Colombia, Côte d’ Ivoire, Cyprus, DR Congo, Egypt, Eritrea, Ethiopia, Georgia, Guatemala, Guinea, Guinea-Bissau, Indonesia, Iran, Iraq, Israel/Palestine, Jordan, Kazakhstan, Kenya, Kyrgyzstan, Lebanon, Libya, Madagascar, Mali, Mexico, Myanmar, Nepal, Niger, Nigeria, North Korea, Pakistan, Philippines, Russia (North Caucasus), Somalia, South Korea, South Sudan, Sri Lanka, Sudan, Syria, Tajikistan, Thailand, Tunisia, Turkey, Turkmenistan, Uganda, Uzbekistan, Venezuela, Yemen, Zimbabwe.

-View the financial statements and the Form 990 for the year ended 30 June 2014.
-For more on our funding, see Financials.
+View the financial statements for the year ended 30 June 2015 and the Form 990 for the year ended 30 June 2014.

 Crisis Group's Board of Trustees